census-instrumentation/opencensus-website/content/integrations/caddy.md

 However, the distributed tracing and monitoring framework should provide very low latency and optionality so that users of the server will not incur expensive overhead.
-Also the addition of observability the web server should not add a maintainence burden for your teams, the project maintainers either nor should they require sophisticated and specialized distributed systems and observability knowledge, nor should it require sophisicated infrastructure deployments.
+Also the addition of observability the web server should not add a maintenance burden for your teams, the project maintainers either nor should they require sophisticated and specialized distributed systems and observability knowledge, nor should it require sophisicated infrastructure deployments.